 The health and safety of everyone involved in FPCC programs, communities, and especially Elders, is of the utmost importance to us.
 We are taking action to maintain safe operations while supporting our communities and participants.
+While many have been vaccinated, COVID-19 still poses a risk to our communities, staff and those most vulnerable to the serious effects of this illness.

-While actions to provide vaccines are currently underway there is no cure or treatment for COVID-19.
-We want to be very careful that our programs do not put anyone at risk and ensure that they follow the current orders of the Provincial Health Officer.
-FPCC supports each First Nation's self-determined right to protect their community and we respect any additional guidelines set by Chief and Council or local governments to help keep their communities safe.
-Following these guidelines will help us take care of one another and keep each other safe.
-Please note: All programs must be aware of and follow current guidelines from the Provincial Health Officer All programs must be aware of and follow current guidelines from the Provincial Health Officer
+We want to be very careful that our programs do not put anyone at risk and ensure that they follow any current Provincial health orders (PHO) guidelines.
+Although funding for FPCC programs does not require proof of vaccination, FPCC supports each First Nation's self-determined right to protect their community and we respect any additional guidelines set by Chief and Council or local governments to help keep their communities safe.

+Tcwemstwallhkálap ("you folks take care of one another" in Ucwalmícwts) Following these guidelines will help us take care of one another and keep each other safe.

+Please note:

-- Applicants must consider how the program will proceed under strict COVID-19 restrictions - Please ensure that your project proposal meets the requirements listed in the FPCC COVID-19 Guidelines for Programs - It is critical that we take care of and protect our Elders and Knowledge Keepers, and those at a higher risk of illness.
+- All programs must be aware of and follow current PHO. - Applicants must consider how the program will proceed under possible COVID-19 restrictions. - Please ensure that your project proposal meets the requirements listed in this document. - It is critical that we take care of and protect our Elders and Knowledge Keepers, and those at a higher risk of illness.
 We need to work together to find safe ways to involve Elders. - FPCC staff are here to assist program participants with unexpected and unplanned changes as a result of COVID-19 impacts on programs. - We will do our best to share information and respond to changes together.
-If you have any questions, please contact program staff
+If you have any questions, please contact program staff.